 If you’re sourcing for candidate databases beyond LinkedIn, adapt the syntax.
 Google X-ray uses - instead of NOT.
 Indeed’s parentheses are unreliable, so keep your Indeed strings flat and simple.
 Always test on the target platform before scaling.

-Google X-ray searching is Boolean's most powerful application for recruiting.
-It lets you search inside any website using Google's full operator support - effectively turning every public website into a sourcing tool.
-Here's how.
+Google X-ray search for recruiting is Boolean’s most powerful application.
+It uses Google’s full operator support to search inside any website - effectively turning every public site into a sourcing tool.
+Here’s how.

 The Basic X-Ray Formula